 New and/or revised mass appraisal models are tested each tax year.
 Ratio studies, by market area, are conducted on proposed values each tax year.
 Proposed values on each category are tested for accuracy and reliability.
 Actual test results are compared with anticipated results and those models not performing satisfactorily are refined and retested.
-The procedures used for model specification and calibration are in compliance with USPAP, STANDARD RULE 6.
+The procedures used for model specification and calibration follow USPAP, STANDARD RULE 6.